Pennoyer v. Neff: Background

 The case included a colorful cast of characters attempting to build lives on the Oregon frontier.
 Marcus Neff (born 1826) had arrived in Oregon in 1848 after taking the Oregon Trail by wagon.
 He became one of the first men to speculate over land in Oregon.
 Neff sought a land grant under the Donation Law of Oregon, an act of the United States Congress enacted on September 27, 1850.
 The act provided an incentive for the development of land in the territories of the American West by conveying parcels of land to be used for further development.
 Single unmarried men, like Neff was at the time, could receive 320 acre of free land.
 The law required that requests for land be made by December 1, 1850.
 Neff appears to have missed the actual deadline to apply, as his application stated December 15, but December had been crossed out and September 15 had been put in its place (a date before the law had been passed).
 So began the first of numerous frauds that surrounded the case.

 To gain title to the land, a settler had to work it for four years for their own use, and have two third parties sign affidavits that confirmed the land had been used properly and by the settler.
 Neff submitted one such affidavit in 1853 (too early), and another in 1856.
 The slow pace of frontier and government bureaucracy meant that the claim would not be fully processed for another decade.
 In an attempt to speed up the process and deal with the requisite paperwork, the illiterate Neff hired attorney John H. Mitchell.

 Mitchell was a colorful character in his own right.
 Mitchell's real name was John Hipple, and he had come to Oregon after fleeing his 15 year old wife in Pennsylvania.
 He stopped in California to leave his lover whom he had run away with, and then settled in Oregon, remarrying without divorcing his first wife.
 Wendy Collins Purdue, Dean of Richmond Law, provides a description for Mitchell as an unethical and unskilled lawyer who used his significant charisma to find success, both in lawyering and later in his political career.
 Mitchell was more than willing to defraud his own clients.
 In one case, he acted as a guardian on behalf of a widow, wherein he moved to sell some of her land to supposedly pay for the expenses of the guardianship, turned around and bought the land himself at a cheap price and then resold it at market value for a sizeable profit.
 In another action, a client came to Mitchell looking for help with debt.
-Mitchell instead informed the creditors of the clients location, and was appointed as the debt collector.
+Mitchell instead informed the creditors of the client's location, and was appointed as the debt collector.
 Mitchell then extorted the money out of his now victimized client.